frabjous/jhap-templates/documentation/markdown_primer.md

 $$
 :::

 Pandoc provides a number of [alternative ways](https://pandoc.org/MANUAL.html#math-rendering-in-html) of processing mathematical content in output formats that do not support all of what LaTeX does.
-The default is good for simple variables, formulas and equations.
+The default is good for simple variables, formulas, and equations.
 JHAP uses the [Fregeifier filter](https://github.com/frabjous/fregeifier) when it needs to make use of more advanced or unusual logic/math in conversions to formats such as HTML.

-See the tips and tricks documentation.
+See the [JHAP Typesetting Guide](./typesetting_guide.html#the-fregeifier-filter) for information on using the Fregeifier.

 # Footnotes/Endnotes